 5. Talk to your kids

 Sounds a bit facile because why wouldn’t you talk to them?
 You would be surprised at how few parents actually really communicate with their children.
 Instead of running to fulfil their every whim and whine, why not expect them to do more?
-They are going to come up against things at school, in a job and above all in relationships.
+They are going to come up against things at school.
+We should let our kids struggle sometimes in order to become resilient and self sufficient.
+These are key skills for later on in a job and above all in relationships.
 Talk to them about the consequences of their actions, how they are feeling and above how you are feeling.
 Set them challenges and tell them what your expectations are but be there when they need encouragement and prompting.

 Doing this early on will certainly help you to fast track your parenting.
 The chances of raising, rude and entitled kids will fade and you can be proud that you have raised great kids who are going to be responsible and caring adults to make the world a better place.
 Tough call but the rewards are great!